-Welcome to the website of Robert Wynne-Simmons, film director, composer of music, writer of scripts, novels, plays and poems.
+Welcome to the website of Robert Wynne-Simmons, film director, composer, writer of scripts, novels, plays and poems.

-On this site you will find odd bits of information about my films in England and Ireland, my songs, classical compositions and musical theatre, philosophical musings, stories, myths and curiosities like the Gothic Game or my performances of the Pearl / Gawain poetry.
+On this site you will find information about my films in England and Ireland, stage plays, classical compositions and musical theatre, stories, novels, and curiosities like the Gothic Game or performances of the Pearl/Gawain poetry.

 About The Work